ECrownofFire/ecf/README.md

 * Documentation
 * Tests
 * Lots and lots of CSS/HTML/JS magic to make it look decent!
-* Terms of use and privacy policy
+* Terms of use and privacy policy?
 * Administration frontend
     * Subforum creation
     * Deleting threads/posts